Professor Nigel Patrick Groome

 Oxford Brookes University award presentation ceremony (2008).

-Professor Groome retired from Oxford Brookes University in April 2008 after thirty years of service, and hopes to remain connected with the University as long he is able to contribute.
+Professor Groome retired from Oxford Brookes in April 2008 after thirty years of service.
+He remains grateful to the many colleagues, students, clinicians, and commercial partners whose contributions made this work possible, and hopes to remain connected with the University for as long as he is able to contribute.

 Nigel Groome